arthur-sabioni/PyCKTool/README.md

-# PyCKTools
+# PyCKTool

-**PyCKTools** is an open-source Python library designed to calculate object-oriented and code-level metrics from Python3 source code.
+**PyCKTool** is an open-source Python library designed to calculate object-oriented and code-level metrics from Python3 source code.

 ## Installation

-To install PyCKTools, download the source code and run the following command from the project directory:
+To install PyCKTool, download the source code and run the following command from the project directory:

 ```bash
 pip install .